wilzh40/babyagi_mem/README.md

 - Get things running on docker.
 - Docker
 - Streamlit on docker?
+- Have a better execution system in a priviledged environment (research and execution)
 - Clean up all the extraneous code.
-- Have a better execution system in a priviledged environment (research and execution)
 - Explore self-forking
+- If no new tasks are created, delete the task.

+## Flow perspective
+- Step iteraiton
+- Allow the user to change the task inside the graph (reprioritzation or change the description or delete).
+- Possible in the UI

 ## DAG
 -- Reweight the dag based on memory